For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Every year, festivals look for volunteers to help with things like giving out wristbands at the entrance, selling programmes, or cleaning up litter.

-In return, you'd get free access to the festival.
-Sometimes, they even add in free travel, accommodation, and food.
-But details do vary from festival to festival, and demand for places is high, so do your research to find the right voluntary role for you.
+In return, you'll often get free access to the festival.
+Sometimes, they even add in free travel, accommodation and food.
+But details vary from festival to festival, and demand for places is high, so do your research to find the right voluntary role for you.

-If you volunteer to man a table at festivals for charities like Oxfam, you'll also get to go to some of the best festivals in the country – and help a good cause!
+You can also look into volunteering at festivals for charities like Oxfam.
+This is a great way to attend some of the best festivals in the country – and help a good cause!

 Sign up as early as possible as volunteer positions can fill up quickly.